christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 mother of Horus): Dynamis Ourania (Aphrodite Urania), Pythodorida Philometor.
 -   Ptolemy XII Auletes of Egypt: Mithridates VI Eupator of Pontus (his wives/sisters: Laodice (in Pontus) = Cleopatra V Tryphaena (in Egypt).
 The same woman), Mark Antony (Marcus Antonius = Mar (Phoenician "lord") +
-Anton (from Antaeus, giant son of Gaia)): King Herod (Heru (Horus) + Ud (divine) = Herud -> Herod.
+Anton (from Antaeus, giant son of Gaia)), King Herod (Heru (Horus) + Ud (divine) = Herud -> Herod.
 "The Divine Horus".
-The "Slaughter of the Innocents" is a mythological trope attached to the birth of every Horus-figure, who must overcome a threat.
-It is not history; it is theological propaganda asserting Herod's/Mark Antony's legitimacy as the living god-king against the resurrected one), Tiberius Claudius Nero, Phraates IV, Polemon I.
+The "Slaughter of the Innocents" is a mythological trope attached to the birth of every Horus-figure, who must overcome a threat (against Set).
+It is not history; it is theological propaganda asserting Herod's/Mark Antony's legitimacy as the living god-king against the resurrected one.
+This is also attached to the Indian god Krishna (against Kamsa)), Polemon (Polemos ->
+Ptolemy) I of Pontus aka Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh"), Tiberius Claudius Nero, Phraates IV of Parthia (Per-aa or Per-Nesu is a corruption of Pharaoh).
+Was he also Ptolemy X Alexander I aka Simon Boethus aka Simon Magus?
 -    Emperor Tiberius Julius Caesar Augustus = Tiberius Julius Aspurgus, king of Bosphorus (Tiberius Julius Aspurgus, son of Asander and Dynamis, and Emperor Tiberius Julius Caesar were born around the same time and their reigns are nearly perfectly co-terminus.
 Their sons were also born around the same time.
 Tiberius Julius Aspurgus Philoromaios's wife, known only through numismatic evidence, was Gepae-pyris.
 Tiberius and Gepaepyris had two sons; the eldest was "Tiberius Julius Mithridates Philo-Germanicus Philopatris" ("son of Mithra, lover of Germanicus, lover of father").
 Their second son was "Tiberius Julius Cotys I Philocaesar Philoromaios Eusebes" ("lover of Caesar, lover of Rome who is the Pious One").
 Now, let's connect this family to the Roman Emperor's family: Emperor Tiberius Julius Caesar: Adopted son and heir: Germanicus.
 Biological son: Drusus)
 -    Emperor Claudius = Rhoemetalces II (Reigns are nearly perfectly co-terminus.
 Polemon Pythodoros (Julius Caesar/Asander) and Pythodorida of
 Pontus (Cleopatra/Dynamis) had a daughter Antonia Tryphaena.
 Her son was